 The sweet taste of chestnut actually sweetens the meat of the animals that eat it.
 In Spain, hogs are raised on chestnut because of the excellent flavored meat it produces.
 Venison from chestnut-fed deer tastes like corn-fed venison, without the gamey taste of deer that feed on bitter-tasting acorns.

 The biggest problem that chestnut orchardists have is that deer eat all of their harvest!
-One grower in NC was harvesting 10,000 lbs of nuts and harvesting every other day.
-When he started picking up nuts every day, his harvest jumped to 26,000 lbs!
-The deer were eating two-thirds of his crop every night!
+One grower in NC was harvesting 10,000 pounds of nuts and harvesting every other day.
+When he started picking up nuts every day, his harvest jumped to 26,000 pounds!
+The deer were eating two-thirds of his crop every night.
 Other orchardists have had to fence 50 acre orchards to keep the deer out.
-One grower in Illinois made more money leasing his land to hunters at $1,500/week than he did from harvesting the nuts.
+One grower in Illinois made more money leasing his land to hunters at $1,500 per week than he did from harvesting the nuts.